U.S. Driving Tests for Foreign Nationals and New Arrivals

 All U.S. states require an applicant to pass a road test before being issued a license.
 However, some states will waive the DMV road test if you already hold a driver's license issued by certain foreign countries.

-What Documents are Required to Get Your U.S. Driver’s License (and Other Frequently Asked Questions)
+What Documents are Required (and Other Frequently Asked Questions)

 As mentioned above, driver's licenses are not issued by the federal government, but by the state in which you reside.
 Different states will require different qualifying documents, as will your status.
 For example, if you are a visiting student, you'll likely have to present your student visa, passport, proof of residency, and in some states, a social security card.
 Requirements would be different for Green Card holders or someone with a fiance visa, for instance.
 Check with your state's DMV to find out which documents you'll need or use our DMV Assistant.